williankeller/magento2-cookie-law-banner/README.md

 If you encounter any problems or bugs, please open an issue on [GitHub](https://github.com/magestat/magento2-cookie-law-banner/issues).

 Need help setting up or want to customize this extension to meet your business needs?
-Please email willianlkeller@outlook.com and if we like your idea we will add this feature for free or at a discounted rate.
+Please open an issue and if we like your idea we will add this feature for free or at a discounted rate.

 © Magestat.